knath2000/luminous-verses/memory-bank/activeContext.md

 - Implemented robust cross-project debugging for integrated systems.
 - Ensured `modal-root` is within React Context Provider tree.
 - Adhered to project's `pnpm` usage.
+- **Dynamic Header/Verse List**:
+    - Using `useRef` and `useState` hooks for DOM element measurement and state management.
+    - Using `useCallback` for scroll event optimization.
+    - Applying CSS transitions for smooth animations.
+    - `paddingTop` creates a permanent gap if not dynamically adjusted.
+    - Absolute positioning is key for overlaying elements without affecting document flow.
+    - Dynamic `paddingTop` based on header opacity is crucial for seamless content expansion when the header fades.
+    - `react-window` compatibility requires careful handling of container dimensions and scroll events.